 Former Prime Minister Rajiv Gandhi’s legacy has come under intense scrutiny after Prime Minister Narendra Modi accused him of being ‘Corrupt No. 1’.
 While the Congress party was enraged over Modi’s allegation, the Prime Minister raised the stakes many times over by accusing Rajiv Gandhi of using an Indian Warship as his personal taxi.

 As soon as Rajiv Gandhi was being widely criticised, Congress supporters dug up an old video of Rajiv Gandhi’s USA visit to Washington where Ronald Reagan was seen holding an umbrella for him.
+In a now-deleted tweet, one Dinesh claimed how even prior to PM Modi, Rajiv Gandhi as head of the State got such respect on foreign land.
 This was touted as an undying symbol of respect and affection between Ronald Reagan, the then US President and Rajiv Gandhi.

 पहली बार वोट करने वालों को बताया जा रहा है कि 2014 के पहले भारत की विदेश में इज्जत नहीं मिलती थी, देखिए 1985 का वीडियो अमेरिका के राष्ट्रपति रोनाल्ड रेगन और भारतीय प्रधानमंत्री राजीव गांधी pic.twitter.com/KCcQWi0IBd

 — Dinesh Kumar (@DineshRedBull) May 4, 2019

 As discovered by Monica on Twitter, The video is from 12th June 1985.
 A ‘rainy day’ as evidenced by Ronald Reagan’s diary.